News, Fish Reports and Water Conditions

 Home | River Beats | Drummond Loch | News | Prices | Season | Gallery | Contact | Links

-Information on the Earn water level is available based on the Dalginross (Comrie) and Kinkell Bridge monitoring stations.
+Information on the Earn water level is available based on the Dalginross (Comrie) and Crieff monitoring stations.
 This is updated on an hourly basis and gives a good idea of the current level - visiting anglers would be well advised to check this when planning a trip.
 The graph shows the river level relative to a 'base level'.
 The base level represents a typical summer level in the river and has been calculated as the level that is exceeded for 95% of the time - it does not indicate the 'actual' height of the water.
 Anglers will therefore find it helpful to check the level given prior to setting out and then compare that with the actual water level in the area where they plan to fish.
 Future visits to the Earn site will therefore given them a point of reference on which to base any proposed trip to the river.
 As a guide, 0m in practice means very difficult conditions with slack water and increasing amounts of weed during the summer; so, it's not worth really venturing out.
 A level around +6-9 inches is a good medium height.
 A level at Comrie that is considerably above that at Kinkell often means either it has rained in the catchment area, or the Hydro Board have started generating, and the level over the whole length of the river is likely to rise as a consequence.
 For details of other, non-Tay system, rivers go the SEPA interactive map.

 Club Rules: A full list of the Club Rules can be found here.